 Gamma-aminobutyric acid (GABA) is a neurotransmitter that blocks the impulses between nerve cells.
 When GABA receptors are activated by the neurotransmitter, the excitability between overactive nerve impulses is substantially reduced.
 It’s the effect on GABA receptors that may explain the interest in medical marijuana products for their potential to minimize the tremors associated with Parkinson’s disease.

-CBD is also shown to be a potent antioxidant that researchers believe contribute to the neuroprotective properties of cannabis.
+CBD is also shown to be a potent antioxidant that researchers believe contributes to the neuroprotective properties of cannabis.
 Antioxidants could be particularly beneficial for those living with neurodegenerative disorders, including Parkinson’s disease.
 While preliminary reports are encouraging, it’s important to note that there is still a significant amount of research that needs to be done to assess the full risks, benefits, and clinical applications of medical marijuana use.

 Parkinson’s & Cannabis